 Free UPSC coaching for Muslim girls, banking and state services exams : Naqvi

-New Delhi, June 13: Hours after announcing modernisation of madrasas, Ministry of Minority Affairs Mukhtar Abbas Naqvi has announced that the properties belonging to All India Waqf Board will be geo-tagged and facilities like school, college, hospital, community centre, common centre and hostel will be constructed on them.
+New Delhi, June 13: Hours after announcing modernisation of madrasas, Minister of Minority Affairs Mukhtar Abbas Naqvi has announced that the properties belonging to All India Waqf Board will be geo-tagged and facilities like school, college, hospital, community centre, common centre and hostel will be constructed on them.
 He also said that that Muslim girls will be given free coaching for UPSC, state services and banking services.

 "All Waqf properties will be geo-tagged and digitised.
 Schools, colleges, hospitals, community centres, common centres and hostels will be built on them," Naqvi said.